ibm-cloud-architecture/refarch-kc-container-ms/docs/springboot/README.md

 * [Spring Boot, PostgreSQL, JPA, Hibernate RESTful CRUD API Example from Callicoder](https://www.callicoder.com/spring-boot-jpa-hibernate-postgresql-restful-crud-api-example/)
 * [Spring Kafka](https://spring.io/projects/spring-kafka)

-## Add the get all containers
+## Add the get /containers  API

-We want to add the get containers in the test and implement a simple container controller bean and CRUD operations.
+We want to start by the get reefer containers test and then implement a simple container controller bean with CRUD operations.
 Spring takes into account the package names to manage its dependencies and settings.
 The test looks like:

 ```java
  String endpoint = "http://localhost:" + port + "/containers";